KrishnaPrabeeshk/KrishnaPrabeeshk/README.md

 - 👀 I’m interested in AI and ML
 - 🌱 I’m currently learning Deep learning
 - 📫 How to reach me ...
-you can call me at 8919443263 or mail me at either krishnaprabeesh8567@gmail.com or kp8658@srmist.edu.in
+you can email me at either prabeeshakakarla@gmail.com or kr817367@ucf.edu
  <!---
 KrishnaPrabeeshk/KrishnaPrabeeshk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.